SuperOfficeDocs/superoffice-docs/user-guide/en/index.md

 ## SuperOffice Service

 A web-based system for handling customer requests.
 The core of the system is the Requests module.
-All communication concerning a specific request is stored in a single location, whether it is by email, web form, phone or another channel.
+All communication concerning a specific request is stored in a single location, regardless of it is by email, web form, phone or another channel.

 ## SuperOffice Marketing